 We continue to invest in developing a substantial body of clinical evidence to support the safety and efficacy of the Genio system.
 Our clinical strategy consists of obtaining authorization in our target markets, demonstrating long-term clinical data for the Genio system and expanding authorized indications to reach a broader patient population, including patients with CCC.
-We have completed one clinical trial and are conducting three clinical trials globally with the goal of generating compelling and reproducible results with the Genio system for the large and underpenetrated population of patients with moderate to severe OSA.
+We have completed one clinical trial and are conducting three clinical trials globally with the goal of generating compelling and reproducible results with the s